-- Talk to Joe about problem with client: If I coach him now, he’ll be able to solve the next problem on his own.
+- Talk to Joe about problem with client: So he’ll be able to solve the next problem on his own.

 - Exercise for 40 minutes: 33 days before the trip to Hawaii!

-Don’t be afraid to talk your smaller accomplishments.
-Don’t be a bore, but don’t be so afraid of being boring that you don’t talk about small wins you’ve achieved.
+Don’t be afraid to talk about your smaller accomplishments.
+Don’t be a bore, but don’t be so afraid of being boring that you don’t talk about the small wins you’ve achieved.

 Give yourself permission, turn yourself loose, and try to get the people around you excited about whatever baby step you’re tackling right now.
 It might give you the boost you need.